aliseandblake/aliseandblake.github.io/travellers.md

 Travelling to Riga, Latvia
 ==========================

-First of all, Riga is the Capital and the largest city of Latvia, and home to the only Airport in Latvia.
-We usually use <http://skyscanner.com> search engine to find our tickets to Latvia, but some of the best local sites are
-<http://letasaviobiletes.lv> and <http://lidot.lv>.
-We are happy to help you
-find your tickets - therefore, please feel free to contact us.
+Riga is the Capital and the largest city of Latvia, and home to its only Airport.
+We suggesting using [skyscanner.com](http://skyscanner.com) to search for flights to and from Latvia.
+We are happy to help you find your tickets, so please feel free to contact us.

 Travelling from the United States
 ---------------------------------

-We suggest you book your tickets in advance, and ask us if you are unsure about the airlines that operate within the Baltic States.
-We usually choose Finnair, Norwegian Airlines, or Scandinavian Airlines, and their partners Air Baltic when travelling to and from US.
-However, there are many more options but please try to avoid Russian airline Aeroflot if you do not wish to be stuck in the crowded Moscow Sheremetyevo airport.
+We suggest booking tickets at least six months in advance.
+We usually choose to fly by Finnair, Norwegian Airlines, or Scandinavian Airlines, and their partners Air Baltic when travelling to and from the US.
+There are many more options, but we suggest avoiding Aeroflot airlines, to avoid a layover in the crowded Moscow airport.

-Since Latvia is a party to the Schengen Agreement, you do not need visa to travel to Latvia, and stay there for up to ninety days.
+Since Latvia is a party to the Schengen Agreement, Americans do not need a visa to travel to Latvia, and stay there for up to ninety days.
 Please see the page below if you wish to familiarize yourself with some useful travel information:

 <https://travel.state.gov/content/passports/en/country/latvia.html>